The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Related Work

 A different class of methods uses OOD samples in the training process along with a procedure to encourage a network to learn to differentiate between OOD samples and the training data.
-Examples of this type of training include \cite{Lee}, which uses a GAN generator to create OOD samples and \cite{Hendrycks} which uses a completely disjoint dataset to train with for example CIFAR-10 trained with CIFAR-100 as OOD.
-Some papers use perturbations of input images to create a data thatis considered to be OOD.
-Choi \cite{SChoi} uses blurred images as adversarial examples, and and Ran \cite{Ran} adds Gaussian noise to images and employs a noise contrastive prior for the VAE architecture.
+Examples of this type of training include \citet{Lee} who uses a GAN generator to create OOD samples and \citet{Hendrycks} who uses a completely disjoint dataset to train with, for example CIFAR-10 trained with CIFAR-100 as OOD.
+Some papers use perturbations of input images to create data that is treated as OOD. \citet{SChoi} uses blurred images as adversarial examples, and and \citet{Ran} adds Gaussian noise to images and employs a noise contrastive prior for the VAE architecture.

-Finally \cite{Havtorn} and \cite{Maaloe2} make use of a hierarchical latent variable prior for the VAE.
-They shows that the increased expressiveness of the prior improves the VAE's ability to perform OOD detection.
-These works point to the possibility of performing unsupervised OOD detection using VAE's using just the log-likelihood as a test statistic, and without any additional perturbed training data.
+Finally \citet{Havtorn} and \citet{Maaloe2} make use of a hierarchical latent variable prior for the VAE.
+They show that the hierarchical prior improves the VAE's ability to perform OOD detection.
+These works point to the possibility of performing unsupervised OOD detection with VAE's using just the log-likelihood as a test statistic, and without any additional perturbed training data.